JuliaGPU/oneAPI.jl/README.md

 the GPUArrays.jl array interfaces.
 This results in a full-featured GPU array type.

 However, the package has not been extensively tested, and performance issues might be present.
-The integration with vendor libraries like oneMKL or oneDNN is still in development, and as result certain array operations may be unavailable or slow.
+The integration with vendor libraries like oneMKL has been extended with support for sparse linear algebra operations.
+Some operations may still be unavailable or slow.

 ## Quick start

-You need to use Julia 1.8 or higher, and it is strongly advised to use [the official binaries](https://julialang.org/downloads/).
+You need to use Julia 1.10 or higher, and it is strongly advised to use [the official binaries](https://julialang.org/downloads/).
 For now, only Linux is supported.
 On Windows, you need to use the second generation Windows Subsystem for Linux (WSL2).
 **If you're using Intel Arc GPUs (A580, A750, A770, etc), you need to use at least Linux 6.2.** For other hardware, any recent Linux distribution should work.

-Once you have installed Julia, proceed by entering the package manager REPL mode by pressing `]` and adding theoneAPI package:
+Once you have installed Julia, proceed by entering the package manager REPL mode by pressing `]` and adding the oneAPI package:

 ```
 pkg> add oneAPI